How to Be a Resource to First Time Home Buyers

 Chances are most Real Estate Agents will work with first time buyers at some point in their career.
-According to the National Association of Realtors, this population makes up about one-third of home buyers today.1 Zillow explained these people often don't know about the home buying process.2 Agents should be prepared to help educate first time home buyers and make sure to understand the unique needs of the first time home buyer.
+According to the National Association of Realtors, this population makes up about one-third of home buyers today.1 Zillow explained these people often don't know about the home buying process.2 Agents should be prepared to help educate first time home buyers and make sure to understand the unique needs of the first time home buyer, including loans for first time home buyers.
 Not only will knowing how to best communicate with first time buyers give them a good home buying experience with real estate, but it will help gain their trust, and position you as a go-to expert for their real estate needs.

 What First Time Buyers Want

 JD Power explained in a press release that first time buyers want specific characteristics in their real estate agent.3 It also noted that, by branding themselves as resources for first time buyers, agents can set themselves apart from their competition.

 Christina Cooley, the diversified services industries practice's director at J.D.
 Power, said "This population of home buyers need good communication from their agent.
 They also want agents to show them how home buying works."
 Agents can benefit customers by explaining every step of the process.